 The Plan is administered and interpreted by the Compensation Committee of the Board, whose decisions are final and binding.
 Members of the Compensation Committee do not serve for fixed periods, but may be appointed or removed at any time by the Board.
-Requests by plan participants for more information regarding the Committee may be addressed to Marsh & McLennan Companies, Inc., Global Benefits Department at 121 River Street – 3rd Floor, Hoboken, NJ 07030.
+Requests by plan participants for more information regarding the Committee may be addressed to Marsh McLennan, Global Benefits Department at 1166 Avenue of the Americas – 31st Floor, New York, NY 10036.

 Changes to the Plan

 Can the Company suspend or terminate the Plan?